-To add clips to an existing playlist, do the following:
+To add clips to an existing playlist, do one of the following:

-1. Click and drag the desired clips onto the layer where the playlist shot is located.

-2. Click and drag each shot onto the playlist shot (you must click the bottom part of the shot icon to drag it).
-Wait for the playlist shot to obtain a yellow border before releasing the mouse button.
+- Click and drag the desired clip from any layer onto the playlist shot. - Click and drag the desired shot onto the playlist shot (you must click the bottom part of the shot icon to drag it).